shabin5785/react-notes/Notes_1.md

 - its a f/w writtern in react

 - in creat react app, the browser builds and render the components.
 Nextjs is a react f/w that does this using server side rendering.

+- both above are dynamically generating pages.
+But gatsby is static site generator.
+SO build and push it to a server and serve frm  there,